 |Evening||Cleanse | Alpha Arbutin | Niacinamide or MAP | Azelaic Acid|

 Please be aware that Deciem states that their products are not for Melasma and you should consult with a specialist.
-If it is at all possible, I highly recommend speaking to a dermatologist who can prescribe you mix of fabulous ingredients to really help the pigmentation.
-It´s really important to invest in a good suncream, a fabulous hat and avoid direct sun.
+If it is possible, I highly recommend speaking to a dermatologist who can prescribe you a mix of fabulous ingredients to really help the pigmentation.
+It´s crucial to invest in a good suncream, a fabulous hat and avoid direct sun.